 <div> with a unique identifier attribute (ID) that you can use for styling and targeting purposes.
 Add a

 These inputs set a cookie-based lightbox ID to distinguish this action from any other lightboxes or banners with the same ID.
-The banner with this ID is displayed to a visitor based on the display frequency settings and can be dismissed after it has loaded or on interaction.
+The banner with this ID is displayed to a customer based on the display frequency settings and can be dismissed after it has loaded or on interaction.

 Select the basic lightbox identifier number, which must be between 0 and 31, to distinguish an experience's lightbox from any other lightboxes and their display frequencies.